mimoo/disco-c/README.md

                           size_t ciphertext_len);
 ```

-the different handshake patterns are defined in `tweetdisco.h` as:
+the different handshake patterns are defined in `disco_asymmetric.h` as:

 * `HANDSHAKE_N`: the server only receives messages (one-way), the client is not authenticated, the client knows the server public key.
 * `HANDSHAKE_K`: the server only receives messages (one-way), the server knows the client public key, the client knows the server public key.